 The theory was sadly not mentioned during the celebrations to mark 50 years since the release of Abbey Road, which is a shame, because there are several clues on the front cover.

 John is wearing white, the traditional colour of mourning in several countries.
 Ringo is in black to represent the undertaker, while George’s more casual style is the garb of the gravedigger.
 And ‘Paul’ is barefoot, because he is the deceased.
-The also holds his cigarette in his right hand, whereas McCartney is left-handed.
+The double also holds his cigarette in his right hand, whereas McCartney is left-handed.
 I love the attention to detail!